 The importance of this issue needs to be acknowledged and addressed by those who work in corrections.
-To that end, the NCCHC Committee on Systemic Racism in Correctional Health Care was established with a charter to begin to guide the field toward recognizing and eradicating systemic and other forms of racism in correctional health care through education, research, advocacy, policy recommendations, and clinical practice tools.
+To that end, the NCCHC Committee on Systemic Racism in Correctional Health Care was established with a charter to begin to guide the field toward recognizing and eradicating systemic and other forms of racism in correctional health care through

-The Committee has been working to understand the role correctional health care can play in addressing racism, for both patients and staff.
+The Committee has been working to understand the role correctional health care can play in addressing racism. for both patients and staff.
 Through open forums at NCCHC conferences, feedback from the NCCHC Board of Representatives, and a webinar focused on the lived experiences of individuals working in corrections, we have received valuable answers to the question: How does racism show up in correctional health care?